kg4ydw/noacli/documentation/Readme-feedback.md

 pages, like keeping a database of visited pages, suggesting an unviewed page a day to read, etc.

+# Resource limits, Process monitor, System monitor

+The original design included some of the following...

+A dialog box to edit ulimits...

+Implementation of the 'times' command from shells; supported by python.

+Grapical widgets to monitor process progress and/or resource consumption...
+This turns out to not be supported by Qt or python, so the code to do this would be highly unportable.
+Also, if we add this, we could start adding system monitors too, and eventually reimplement {,h,b,a}top in Qt which is a project that is probably overdue to happen anyway...

 # Other output formatters and visualizers

 I had originally envisioned adding more formatters / viewers like